Zylann/SnowfeetEngine/doc/Scenes.md

 * The transport format
 * The structure format

-The transport format is the way data is presented, and is not related to how the engine works whatsoever.
+The transport format is the way data is stored in a file, and is not directly how the engine expects it.
 We currently use JSON, but it will be tweaked in the future to become SML (see docs), which adds a few handy features.

-The structure format is the actual form the engine expects to find in the file.
+The structure format is the actual form the engine expects to find in the file, after parsing and processing.
 Here is an example (JS so I can put comments):

 ```javascript